Julia Lermontova: Research

 After completing her education, she returned to Russia, and began working in Vladimir Markovnikov's laboratory at the University of Moscow.
 She then received an invitation to move to St. Petersburg from Alexander Butlerov.
 It was here that she did research on 2-methyl-2-butenoic acid.

 In 1877, after the death of her father, she moved to Moscow with her family, and began working in Markovnikov's laboratory, in oil research.
 She was the first woman to work in this area of research.
 Additionally, she developed a device for the continuous distillation of petroleum, however the device was unable to be adapted to an industrial scale.

-At the January 1878 conference of the Russian Chemical Society, A. P. Eltekov reported on a new method of synthesizing hydrocarbons of the formula CnH2n, which Butlerov noted that many of these experiments had been previously conducted by Julia.
+At the January 1878 conference of the Russian Chemical Society, A. P. Eltekov reported on a new method of synthesizing hydrocarbons of the formula CnH2n, which Butlerov noted that many of these experiments had been previously conducted by Lermontova.
 This research later became of value when highly branched hydrocarbon synthesis was further studied for its industrial production and use for some types of motor fuels.
 This process later became known as the Butlerov–Eltekov–Lermontova's reaction.

 Butlerov tried to convince her to accept a position teaching at the Superior courses for women, which she would not accept, stating concerns that she may not be given permission to by the Minister of Education.
 In 1881, she became the first woman to join the Russian Technical Association.